Alexandria is an amateur baker and cook who loves making things from scratch and experimenting with flavors.

 Extra Oil or Water

-If you've added to much oil or water to your mix then you'll need to compensate with extra dry ingredients.
+If you've added too much oil or water to your mix then you'll need to compensate with extra dry ingredients.
 You'll need to add some additional flour to even out your mix.
 Just eyeball how much you need or add it by tablespoons to be cautious until the texture is right.

 Bake a Bit Longer

-Nesquik is perfect for a glass of chocolate milk but if you've flubbed up your brownie mix it can help level out the sweetness and flavors too.
+Nesquik is perfect for a glass of chocolate milk, but if you've flubbed up your brownie mix, it can help level out the sweetness and flavors too.